fastapi-mvc/fastapi-mvc/README.md

 REDIS_USE_SENTINEL = bool(os.getenv('FASTAPI_REDIS_USE_SENTINEL', False))
 ```

 Lastly web routes definition.
-You just simply import you controller and include it to FastAPI router:
+Just simply import your controller and include it to FastAPI router:

 ```python
 from fastapi import APIRouter